sakeven/go-env/README.md

 [![Go Walker](https://img.shields.io/badge/Go%20Walker-API%20Documentation-green.svg?style=flat)](https://gowalker.org/github.com/sakeven/go-env)
 [![GoDoc](https://img.shields.io/badge/GoDoc-API%20Documentation-blue.svg?style=flat)](http://godoc.org/github.com/sakeven/go-env)

+go-env is a go library for using environment variables to configure your project.

 ```
-go-env is a go library for using environment variable to configure your project.
 Usage:
     // Field appears in env as key "FEILD" and
     // the field is omitted from the object if its value is empty,